yukun-dong/how-to/add-msgext-to-teams-app.md

 - You have a Teams application and its manifest.
 - You have a Microsoft 365 account to test the application.
-- You have a message extension Teams app created using Teams Toolkit [Create a message extension app with Teams Toolkit](https://learn.microsoft.com/microsoftteams/platform/toolkit/create-new-project?pivots=visual-studio-code).

 For adding message extension to a tab Teams app, please go to:
 [Add message extension to a tab Teams app](#add-message-extension-to-a-tab-teams-app).